Mayophygee Macha

-Mayophygee Macha (English: Mayophy's Son; also written as Mayophy Gee Macha) is a 1994 Indian Meitei language film written by M. K. Binodini Devi and directed by Oken Amakcham.
+Mayophygee Macha (English: Mayophy's Son; also written as Mayophy Gee Macha) is a 1994 Manipuri film written by M. K. Binodini Devi and directed by Oken Amakcham.
 R.S.
 Joycee and Makhonmani Mongsaba were cast in the lead roles.
-It is produced by Thoungamba and Thouyangba for P.K.
+It was produced by Thoungamba and Thouyangba of P.K.
 Films.
 The movie won the National Film Award for Best Feature Film in Manipuri at the 42nd National Film Awards.
 It is a celluloid movie.

 The movie was mainly shot in Ukhrul.

-Synopsis
+Plot

 Mayophy, a lady from a hill district of Manipur, falls in love with Basanta, a guy from Imphal.
 When she becomes pregnant, Basanta abandons her.
 She tries to contact him, but to no avail.
 Kunjo (Mayophy's teacher and Basanta's friend) leaves no stone unturned to help Mayophy but denial becomes the only routine answer for Basanta.
 She never steps back but raises her son as a lone single mother with all courage and determination.
 Mayophy's son grows to become a successful sportsperson.